rzarr/SLIPPER-docs/Classes/classReadBinary.md

 This function currently saves 3 rates to the output ofstream:

-* Minimum Bias trigger rate (40), which also resembles the actual beam rate
+* Minimum Bias trigger rate (0), which also resembles the actual beam rate
+* Minimum Bias trigger rate without fragmentation (40)
 * Clipped Minimum Bias trigger rate (42)
 * Fragmentation trigger rate (1), as set at firmware level ofsBeamRatePointer to output ofstream object